-The Wapack Trail: a series of dayhikes
+The Wapack Trail, NH/MA: a series of dayhikes

 From Ashburnham, Massachusetts to Greenfield, New Hampshire, the Wapack range extends over a series of peaks that can be seen clearly from the eastern slopes of Mount Monadnock.
-The 21-mile Wapack Trail spans the range, with segments that make for great dayhikes.
+The 21-mile Wapack Trail spans the range, with segments that make great dayhikes.

 wapack-range-seen-from-monadnock